ENDERZOMBI102/BEE-manipulator/README.md

     - Item Importer
 - Key Binder (bind commands to keys without file edits)
 - Rating system for the package browser

+You can find plugins docs in the wiki

 Libraries used in BEE Manipulator
 -